aximilli1212/peterhdd.github.io/_posts/2018-08-19-understanding-git-part1.md

 ## Pull the Changes

 Now if any changes were added to the file in the remote repository, then you need to pull first and then push your local changes to the repository. `git pull` does a `git fetch` followed by a `git merge`.
+Basically `git fetch` will fetch all the commits from the remote repository but it will not merge them with your local branch.
+After doing `git fetch` you can execute `git status` to see if your branch is up to date with the remote branch.
+You can also execute `git log --all` to see the latest commits and the authors or `git show origin/master` to see the latest changes in the commits done.

+**Note**:
+- `origin`: is the remote branch
+- `master`: is the local branch
+- `origin/master`: is a representation or a pointer to the remote branch, basically it is a local copy of the branch `master` in the remote `origin`.

 ## Git Bash
  ```bash